kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 }
 ```

-We can see that any entity sequence contains a query object in it, and the it's iterator exactly wraps the query's iterator.
+We can see that any entity sequence contains a query object in it, and it's iterator exactly wraps the query's iterator.
 While an entity sequence is iterated, its internal query is executed, and the `entityExtractor` is applied to create an entity object for each row.
 Here, the `entityExtractor` might be `createEntity` or `createEntityWithoutReferences`, that depends on the arguments used to create sequence objects.
 As for other properties in sequences (such as `sql`, `rowSet`, `totalRecords`, etc), all of them delegates the callings to their internal query objects, and their usages are totally the same as the corresponding properties in `Query` class.

 Most of the entity sequence APIs are provided as extension functions, which can be divided into two groups:

-- **Intermediate operations:** these functions doesn't execute the internal queries, but return new created sequence objects applying some modifications.
+- **Intermediate operations:** these functions don't execute the internal queries but return new-created sequence objects applying some modifications.
 For example, the `filter` function creates a new sequence object with the filter condition given by its parameter.
 The return types of intermediate operations are usually `EntitySequence`, so we can chaining call other sequence functions continuously.
 - **Terminal operations:** the return types of these functions are usually a collection or a computed result, as they execute the queries right now, obtain their results and perform some calculations on them.
 Eg. `toList`, `reduce`, etc.

 ## Intermediate Operations

-Just like `kotlin.Sequence`, the intermediate operations of `EntitySequence` doesn't iterate the sequences and execute the internal queries, they all return new created sequence objects instead.
+Just like `kotlin.Sequence`, the intermediate operations of `EntitySequence` doesn't iterate the sequences and execute the internal queries, they all return new-created sequence objects instead.
 These intermediate operations are listed below:

 ### filter